 About the Challenge

-Each year, we create new admissions guides that help New York City students and their families apply to school.
-And for more than a decade, the covers of these guides—formerly known as directories—have been designed by high school students through the Cover Design Challenge.
+Each year, we create admissions guides that help New York City students and their families apply to school.
+For more than a decade, the covers of these guides—formerly known as directories—have been designed by high school students through the Cover Design Challenge.

 This challenge gives students the chance to reflect on their lives as public school students in New York City and to creatively share their stories through design.
 It's also an opportunity for students to explore design as a profession.
 Finalists of the Cover Design Challenge are "hired" by a real-world client (the DOE) to develop a design—practical experience that they can take with them after high school.
 Through a series of workshops, they learn to listen to a client’s needs and take feedback from a professional designer.
 After a vote, we'll select several designs for use in DOE materials.
 The grand-prize design will be featured as the cover of our High School Admissions Guide.